ozakary/data-C60_ML/dftb-md/README.md

 ## Producing the reference dataset structures of C<sub>60</sub>

 This directory contains the necessary input files to reproduce the semi-empirical MD data with DFTB+ software.
 The configurations of the output MD trajectory are used as reference data in the training of NEP3 MLIP models and SchNet NMR-ML model.
+The output files, including the full trajectory of the semi-empirical MD simulation can be found in the [IDA repository](https://github.com/ozakary/data-NMR-ML_C60) of this project.

 ### DFTB+ input files